-Figure 5 shows the experimental results produced with the execution of the benchmarks using the whole threads of the Xeon Phi coprocessor.
+Figure 4 shows the experimental results produced with the execution of the benchmarks using the whole threads of the Xeon Phi coprocessor.
 The particular nature of the threads per core in this platform, being not independent of each other, severely limits the scalability when more than 60 or 70 threads are launched, depending on the application.
 In some cases, performing such an oversubscription with respect to the number of cores leads to slightly better results, but the performance decays when we tried to use more cores.
-We attribute this fact mainly to memory issues.
+We attribute this fact mainly to memory issues, since the benchmarks considered mainly use integer arithmetic and therefore do not make noticeable use of FP ALU sharing among contexts.
 As we have exposed in Sect.
 2.1, Xeon Phi coprocessors can manage up to 244 threads.
-However, due to the fact that threads of each core are not independent, from 61 threads on (there are in total 61 cores) most of them are idle when executing a speculative operation.
+However, due to the fact that threads of each core are not independent, from 61 threads on (there are in total 61 cores) most of these cores are of no use to execute speculative threads that follow their own execution path.